akinjide/akinjide-www/content/2017/git-signing-commits.md

 $ git commit --no-gpg-sign -m your commit message
 ```

-Don't forget to upload your public key to Github!
-There needs to be a three-way match on your email for Github to show the commit as 'verified': The commit email, Github email, & the email associated with the public key.
+Don't forget to upload your public key to GitHub!
+There needs to be a three-way match on your email for GitHub to show the commit as 'verified': The commit email, GitHub email, & the email associated with the public key.

 ### Storing GPG Key passphrase